-The aggregate amount of all credits that would be allowed to be issued for the 2010-2012 biennium and each biennium thereafter would be capped at \$5 million per biennium.
+The aggregate amount of all credits that would be allowed to be issued would be capped at \$2.5 million for the 2010-2012 biennium and \$5 million in each biennium thereafter.

-The tax credits created by this bill would be effective for taxable year beginning on and after January 1, 2010.
+The tax credits created by this bill would be effective for taxable years beginning on and after January 1, 2011.